 - How you can evaluate these models’ risks and effectiveness

-This resource describes issues that physicians may encounter when contracting with Medicare Advantage (“MA”) Plans, including common contractual terms that are industry-standard or required by Centers for Medicare & Medicaid Services (CMS) and other terms that directly address value-based reimbursement.
+This resource describes issues (PDF) that physicians may encounter when contracting with Medicare Advantage (“MA”) Plans, including common contractual terms that are industry-standard or required by Centers for Medicare & Medicaid Services (CMS) and other terms that directly address value-based reimbursement.

-Learn about fee-for-value (FFV) payment arrangements from how to transition to an FFV model to adopting payments innovations that reward high-value care.
+Learn about fee-for-value (FFV) (PDF) payment arrangements from how to transition to an FFV model to adopting payments innovations that reward high-value care.